 This is another example of a career seeing many jobs shipped overseas.
 While the lower levels of basic machine working is on the decline domestically, there is a bright spot: more advanced machinists are expected to experience a 13 percent uptick by 2026.

 Kayla Heisler is an essayist and Pushcart Prize-nominated poet.
 She is a contributing writer for Color My Bubble.
 Her work appears in New York's Best Emerging Poets anthology.
-When she's not writing poetry, she's writing about women in the workplace for Fairygodboss.
+When she's not writing poetry, she's writing about women in the workplace.